-- 1. Open Network Connections, if it is not already open. - a) From the Windows Start menu, in the Run or the Search programs and files box, type ncpa.cpl and press Enter. - 2.
-In Network Connections, view Details and identify the adapter name that maps to Control Connection #1 and the adapter name that maps to Control Connection #2.
+1. Open Network Connections, if it is not already open.

+2. In Network Connections, in the Device Name column, identify the adapter name that maps to Control Connection #1 and the adapter name that maps to Control Connection #2.

-- 3. Right-click the adapter name that maps to Control Connection #1. - 4.
-Select Properties, then click Configure.
+- 3. In Device Manager, right-click the adapter name that maps to Control Connection #1. - 4.
+Select Properties